mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 + watermark.default.expression `2014-02-25T11:00:00.000Z`
 This property is an important one, as it configures what should be the start point of the synchronization.The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
 [More information about Dates in SFDC](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)

+### Trigger policy(push, poll)
++ trigger.policy `poll`
+This property define, which policy should be used for synchronization.
+When the push policy is selected, the http inbound connector is used for Salesforce's outbound messaging and polling mechanism is ignored.

 ### SalesForce Connector configuration for company A
 + sfdc.a.username `jorge.drexler@mail.com`